brimurphy/whackwalrus/README.md

 - Add objects to avoid whacking to increase difficulty

+- Change mouse pointer to mallet (As suggested by **Claire Roberts** on Code Institue's Slack channel)

+- Jasmine Unit Testing

 ### Wireframes

 I have used Balsamiq to create my wireframes for this project,